 - Maintain Continual Professional Development (CPD) and satisfy the NMC’s requirements in relation to Post-registration Education and Practice (PREP).

 - Maintain confidentiality as set out in Castle Craig Hospital’s Confidentiality Procedure.

-- Ensure that nursing care is delivered in accordance with Castle Craig Hospital’s policies and procedures.
+We are looking for candidates who will be able to ensure that nursing care is delivered in accordance with Castle Craig Hospital’s policies and procedures.